neuhai/Mental-LLM/README.md

 ## Todo

 - [ ] Organize code for prompt designing, model fine-tuning, and inference
+- [ ] Provide hyperparameters for the experiments
 - [x] Release model weights to Huggingface hub (upon acceptance)

 ## Contributions